smatechnologies/ibm-i-agent-docs/docs/commands-utilities/communicate-opcon.md

 JOB(123456/USERID/JOBNAME)')
 ```

-When a job using this command was started or tracked by OpCon, then the command's JOB( ) parameter can be left set to its default value of (*) which indicates "use the current job."
+When a job using this command was started or tracked by OpCon, then the command's JOB( ) parameter can be left set to its default value of (\*) which indicates "use the current job."
 The command can also be used from outside of a job started or tracked by OpCon as long as the JOB( ) parameter names a job that OpCon did start, or is tracking.
 Execution of this command from jobs outside of OpCon control will allow the LFEEDBACK command to execute, but OpCon will discard the LSAM feedback text string because it will not recognize the job.
 For unrecognized jobs, there will be no Event triggered by OpCon.

 Message Management Parameters can also use this command from the main Event command line if the command's JOB( ) parameter names an OpCon job.
-The JOB() parameter can identify the job that issued the message by inserting the Message Management $-Special variable for the Job ID, like this: JOB($IBM JOB ID).
+The JOB() parameter can identify the job that issued the message by inserting the Message Management $-System variable for the Job ID, like this: JOB($IBM JOB ID).
 Similarly, Operator Replay Steps could execute the LFEEDBACK command from within the virtual workstation session, even though that secondary job is not the script driver job that OpCon directly started, but only if the JOB( ) parameter identifies a job that OpCon started.

 The LFEEDBACK command could also be executed directly as the main command of an OpCon job.
 But the purpose of this type of job would be specifically to trigger an Event rule assigned to LSAM Feedback Trigger in the OpCon job master record.
 This kind of job would most likely be used only for test purposes.